 Index Next

-Although I want a new flag myself, I also know the current flag has significant meaning for a number of New Zealanders.
-It's important to remember that a new flag is not about getting rid of our past.
-The main reason is to have a flag that shows our own country, instead of another country far away.
-If each side of the debate would consider the other, the fairest solution would be to have a new national flag, but also keep the old flag, for ceremonial purposes.
+Although I want a new flag myself, I also know the current flag has very real meaning for some of us – especially among older people.
+It's important to remember that a new flag is not about getting rid of our past – or the meaning in our present flag.
+It's about having a national flag that shows our own country.
+If each side of the debate would consider the other, an agreeable solution could be to have a new flag, but also keep the old flag for particular purposes.
 (Canada has successfully done this with their flag/s).
 Let me explain more....

-Step 1: The Union Jack and the original Maori flag are raised to commemorate the signing of the Treaty – an Agreement giving rights and protections to Maori and the European settlers.
+Step 1: The Union flag and the original Maori flag are raised to commemorate the signing of the Treaty – an Agreement giving rights and protections to Maori and the European settlers.

 Step 2: The current national flag and the modern Maori flag are raised to symbolise the next stage of our development, and the events that have shaped us thus far.
 It doesn't matter which flag we identify with – we can still feel part of the proceedings.